rabbitfighter81/joshuamichaelwaggoner/README.md

 * Execute `npm install` from root directory to grab all the necessary dependencies for both the server and client.
 The dev dependiencies will be pruned from the bundle on build.

+## Internationalization (i18n)

+This app is currently set up to serve different builds for each language and locale and host them via a path prefix in the url.
+Supported locales are English, French, and German.

+Execute `ng xi18n` or other commands (see ...) to generate an .xlf file for marking translations.
+This is a complex precess, so please see i18n docs to accompish these goals.
+I aim to add French and Chinese and have 100% translation by end of year.

 ## Serving

 * For English, execute `npm run serve-en`